JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 ### `Row.topGap`/`bottomGap`

-Adds additional gap above/below the current row.
+Adds a gap above/below the current row.
 It is visible together with the row.
 By default, `NONE` is used.
 Between unrelated settings, `SMALL` can be used.